LLNL/lbann/docs/running_lbann.rst

 Data readers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. note:: The core infrastructure for data readers is slated for
+.. warning:: The core infrastructure for data readers is slated for
              significant refactoring, so expect major changes in the
              future.

 Data readers are responsible for managing a data set and providing
 data samples to models.
 A data set is comprised of independent data